d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 ### Statistical Bias

-The MSE provides a natural metric, but we can easily imagine multiple different phenomina that might make it large.
-Two that we will see are fundamentally important are the flucutation in the estimator due to randomness in the dataset, and systematic error in the estimator due to the estimation proceedure.
+The MSE provides a natural metric, but we can easily imagine multiple different phenomena that might make it large.
+Two that we will see are fundamentally important are the fluctuation in the estimator due to randomness in the dataset, and systematic error in the estimator due to the estimation procedure.

 First, let us measure the systematic error.
 The *statistical bias* of an estimator is the difference between this estimator’s expected value and the true parameter value of $\theta$, i.e.,

 $$\mathrm{bias}(\hat{\theta}_n) = E(\hat{\theta}_n - \theta) = E(\hat{\theta}_n) - \theta.$$
 :eqlabel:`eq_bias`

 Note that when $\mathrm{bias}(\hat{\theta}_n) = 0$, the expectation of the estimator $\hat{\theta}_n$ is equal to the true value of parameter.
 In this case, we say $\hat{\theta}_n$ is an unbiased estimator.
-In general, an unbiased estimator is more desirable than a biased estimator since you can guarentee that on average the value you measure is the one you are trying to find.
+In general, an unbiased estimator is more desirable than a biased estimator since you can guarantee that on average the value you measure is the one you are trying to find.

 It is worth being aware, however, that biased estimators are frequently used in practice.
-There are cases where unbiased estimators do not exist without further assumptions, or are intractible to compute.
+There are cases where unbiased estimators do not exist without further assumptions, or are intractable to compute.
 This may seem like a significant flaw in an estimator, however the majority of estimators encountered in practice are at least asymptotically unbiased in the sense that the bias tends to zero as the number of available samples tends to infinity: $\lim_{n \rightarrow \infty} \mathrm{bias}(\hat{\theta}_n) = 0$.

 ### Variance and Standard Deviation